 Click here to know more about Infrastructure security testing

 Now let us come to the hardware part of security in X and Y. Both the firm consists of attendance machine for their employees, network firewall settings; Where X additionally consists of automatic coffee machine, smart speaker and other appliances.
 These smart devices are more vulnerable from the intruder perspective.
 You would have heard that the IoT has no standard till date, have you ever thought about this??
 As these smart devices are publicly exposed over the internet there are various ways for an intruder to enter into your premises without any physical intervention.
 They don’t need to come to access it physically.
 It is enough if they compromise any one of the employees system by providing an attachment in mail or sending a notification in the mobile device.
 When the user clicks on it the employee comprises the mobile devices and once it gets connected to his office network the intruder has full access to view the each nook and corner of the network and thereby performs an attack.
 The surveillance cameras are also easily accessed by the intruder if he knows the manufacturer’s name and the model number.
 Statistics says that most attacks are initiated from the cameras.

 Recently attacked MUKASHI botent compromised the NAS system of the zyxel system which is used by most of the corporates.
 These systems should be connected to a separate network isolated form the others.
 I would suggest the X companies to follow the below guidelines to be away from cyber-attacks .

 Click here to know more about IOT security testing

 Preventing active attacks

-- Desktops should be provided for the employees.
+- Desktops/laptops should be provided for the employees.